ddnexus/pagy/docs/api/keynav.md

 !!!

-The client will actually set the `page` param value of each URL to an array of variables, in order to provide the complete state of the `page` that will be requested with that particular URL.
+The client will actually set the `page` param value of each URL to an array of options, in order to provide the complete state of the `page` that will be requested with that particular URL.
 !!!